dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 The discussion of [Authorization Patterns](#authorization-patterns) might suggest that [Decentralized Service-Level Access Control](#decentralized-service-level-access-control) should be avoided due to drawbacks like scattered logic and limited auditability.
 However, this is not universally true.
 The suitability of an authorization pattern depends on the system’s data dimensions.
 This section provides a framework for selecting patterns that balance security, maintainability, and performance by analyzing data characteristics and distribution strategies.

+### Policy Characteristics

+**Ownership**

+This dimension identifies who owns and maintains a policy, and often correlates with how composable or layered the policy needs to be.

+* **Microservice Team:** Policies authored and maintained by the team responsible for a specific microservice.
+These are typically focused on local enforcement logic and closely tied to internal service semantics.
+For example, a recommendation service defines request filters that exclude certain products based on internal scoring thresholds or active experiments.
+* **Domain Level:** Policies shared across services within a business domain, often requiring coordination between teams.
+These policies may be abstracted and reused across multiple services, like a subscription domain enforces business rules about grace periods, usage limits, or billing thresholds that are referenced by billing, customer portal, and notification services.
+* **Central (Organization Level):** Policies governed by a central security, compliance, or platform team.
+These typically apply across domains or services and provide the foundation upon which more granular policies are built, like an organizational policy that defines acceptable data residency constraints or standard access conditions for administrative APIs.

+**Change Rate**

+This dimension describes how frequently a policy is expected to change, which has implications for where and how policies should be reviewed, deployed, and versioned.

+* **Days/Weeks:** Frequently changing policies require agile authoring processes, often close to the domain or service teams who can iterate quickly.
+E.g. a marketing service adjusts eligibility criteria for promotional offers on a weekly basis, based on campaign feedback.

+* **Months/Years:** Long-lived policies are typically more stable and subject to formal review or audit procedures.
+These often reside at the domain or central level, like data access policies driven by GDPR or internal compliance frameworks, which are updated annually following policy reviews or legal consultation.

+### Policy Distribution Strategies

+### Data Characteristics

+Selecting an authorization pattern requires understanding the properties of the data used for access decisions.
+This subsection defines two key dimensions, locality and cardinality, that characterize data and guide the choice of pattern and the data distribution strategy.

+**Locality**

+* **Microservice-Local Data:** Only relevant within a single microservice, not reused outside.
+For example, a user’s sorting preference for a list view, per-service feature toggles, or rate-limiting counters maintained per client in a specific service.
+* **Domain-Level Data:** Data shared across multiple services within the same bounded context or domain.
+Examples include ownership metadata of documents in a document management domain, customer account status (e.g., frozen, active, under review) used by both billing and support services, or time-based availability windows for booking or scheduling services.
+* **Organization-Level Data:** Relevant across domains or the entire system, such as regulatory classification of data (e.g., “EU personal data”), tenant-level subscription tier or plan.

+**Cardinality**

+* **High Cardinality Data:** Data that is highly specific to individual requests or users and tends to change frequently, like a real-time risk score computed per authentication attempt or the time of the last successful MFA challenge.
+* **Medium Cardinality Data:** Data that applies to a set of users or resources and has moderate variability, like project identifiers tied to multiple resources
+* **Low Cardinality Data:** Data with few distinct values, often static or organizationally defined.
+For example, environment labels (e.g., “production”, “staging”), or business unit identifiers (e.g., “HR”, “Finance”, “R&D”).

 ### Data Distribution Strategies

 As can be seen from the discussion of the [Authorization Patterns](#authorization-patterns), approaches based on embedded or external PDPs face the following common challenges: how to distribute relevant data and policies to the PDP.
 This subsection outlines three primary strategies for distributing data to PDPs, each having distinct trade-offs, and their suitability depends on the specific PDP type (e.g., PBAC, ReBAC, or NGAC), the system’s requirements for performance, scalability, and data freshness.